umake/make/README.md

 Makefile All-in-One
 =====================

-A single Makefile to compile all your projects: in C, C++ and Fortran.
+A single Makefile to compile all your projects: in C, C++, Assembly and Fortran.

 Tired of installing tools to compile your project?
 (Automake, CMake and Ant).
 Want to go back to old times, when all you needed was typing `make`?
 Here is the solution!
-A single generalized Makefile which aims to compile and mix almost everything related to C, C++, Assembly and Fortran projects - with support to many executables, static and shared libraries, lexer and parser generators, dependency management and much more!
+A single generalized Makefile which aims to compile and mix almost everything related to C, C++, Assembly and Fortran projects - with support to many executables, static and shared libraries, lexer and parser generators, dependency management, file creation and much more!
 Everything just 4 letters far from you.

 ## Want to start? ##